 Jack's Camera – the best place to buy binoculars in East Central Indiana.
 Get personalized help in choosing binoculars and any needed accessories at Jack's, located at 300 E. Main St. in Muncie.

-Living Lightly Fair – a resource fair for sustainable lifestyles in East Central Indiana, the third Saturday of each September.
+Living Lightly Fair – a resource fair for sustainable lifestyles in East Central Indiana, held every other September.
 Includes speakers, a green marketplace, music, children's activities, and food.